SSD vs SAS vs SATA: Which Is Better For A Dedicated Server?

 On the technical front:

-- Storage: Offers more than 2 TB storage.
+- Storage: Offers more than 4 TB of storage.

 Advantages Of SATA Drives

-- SATA drives are affordable which is why these are common among consumers.
+- SATA drives are affordable, which is why they are common among consumers.

 - These offer high storage capacity.